acidanthera/OpenCorePkg/Docs/Flavours.md

  - **Boatloader** - Generic bootloader icon (`Bootloader.icns`)
  - **Grub:Bootloader** - Icon for the GRUB2 bootloader (`Grub.icns`)
- - **OpenCore:Bootloader** - OpenCore intentionally does not offer to start instances of itself which have had the OC binary signature applied (i.e. standard release versions), however a) it will show non-signed versions and b) ofc we have to have our own flavour (`OpenCore.icns`)
+ - **OpenCore:Bootloader** - OpenCore intentionally does not offer to start instances of itself which have had the OC binary signature applied (i.e. standard release versions), however a) it will show non-signed versions and b) we need to have our own flavour (`OpenCore.icns`)

 ---